matejavulic/ebank2/README.md

 - **Data tier**
 Stores user related information.
 The data tier consists of a database server:
     - MySQL server and corresponding database, as far as MySQL DBMS

-   MongoDB database is, due to its non-relational nature, used for storing user access credentials, reference to a user bank account number and other user-centered information.

    MySQL database is used to store users bank account details and all related transaction details.